Betty Joel: Career

 With the breakdown of their marriage in 1939, Betty retired from the design business and did not work again.
 David Joel continued the business renaming it David Joel Ltd.

+Legacy

 An Art Deco bed headboard designed by Betty Joel in 1929 was featured in a 2013 episode of the BBC's Antiques Road Trip (series 7, episode 16).

+Clive Stewart-Lockhart, her great-nephew and a former Antiques Roadshow expert, is set to publish a brand new biography of Joel, featuring a foreword by Paul Atterbury in 2025, to mark the 40th anniversary of her passing.